MayLau-CbL/flutter_horizontal_data_table/README.md

 13. enablePullToLoadNewData is to define whether enable the pull-to-load function.
 Default is setting to false.
 Detail you may reference to the Pull to Refresh/Load section.
 14. scrollPhysics and horizontalScrollPhysics are to set scroll physics of the data table.
 Please aware scrollPhysics may causing conflict when enabling pull-to-refresh feature.
 15. itemExtent is ListView's [itemExtent](https://api.flutter.dev/flutter/widgets/ListView/itemExtent.html).
 To fix the child extent in order to enhance the performance.
+16. leftIntrusion, topIntrusion, rightIntrusion, bottomIntrusion are for SafeArea Intrusion.
+Default following flutter's default setting, which is all true.

 ## Pull to Refresh/Load